datarefuge/datarescue-dc/index.md

 #### Sunday, February 19th: 10am to 5pm

-Sunday's sessions would include a creative coding and archive-a-thon, followed by a reception.
+Sunday's sessions will include a creative coding and archive-a-thon, followed by a reception.
+Please bring a fully charged laptop and a charger.

 ## Get Involved